 Alcohol or Drug Use During Pregnancy

-Alcohol and drugs can cause problems for you during your pregnancy and when it is time for your baby to be born.
-They can also affect your baby both before and after he or she is born.
-They can:
+One of the most important things you can do when you're pregnant is to avoid alcohol and drugs.
+During pregnancy, everything you eat, drink, or take into your body affects you and your growing baby.
+Using alcohol or drugs while you're pregnant can cause serious problems.
+It can cause problems for you during your pregnancy and when it is time for your baby to be born.
+It can also affect your baby both before and after birth.

 Possible effect on mother

 PCP or LSD

 Getting help to stop using alcohol or drugs